FAQs for providers

 Do you offer Xolair in conjunction with OIT?

-Xolair (omalizumab) is an anti-IgE monoclonal antibody that works by inhibiting the allergic reaction process.
-It is FDA approved for use in children over age 6 with asthma and in children over age 12 with chronic urticaria (hives).
+Xolair (omalizumab) is an anti-IgE monoclonal antibody by Genentech and Novartis that works by inhibiting the allergic reaction process.
+On February 16, 2024, it was approved by the FDA for the reduction of food allergic reactions, including anaphylaxis, in people with food allergies.
+It is also FDA approved for use in children over age 6 with asthma and in children over age 12 with chronic urticaria (hives).
 At Latitude, we offer Xolair in conjunction with OIT to increase safety for some patients.
-Xolair has been granted Breakthrough Therapy Designation for the prevention of severe allergic reactions to food allergy by the FDA, but this is currently an off label usage and is often not covered by insurance.
+If our allergist prescribes this medication, our patient care team will work closely with the patient and their insurance plan to understand their coverage and any out-of-pocket costs before proceeding with treatment.

 For more background on oral immunotherapy with anti-IgE Xolair (omalizumab), we recommend the following published studies and meta-analysis: